Natashina/Module-12-Challenge/README.md

 Therefore a new variable "big-array" has been created.
 Push() has been applied to reorganize the data from an object into an array of key: value pairs.
 Sort() method allowed all three key: values to be sorted at once.
 "Small_array" is a top 10 slice of "big_array".

+Map() method is used to build the parameters for Bubble Chart.
+The algorithm for colors was a challenging part.